forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-002.md

 - Copulative sentences are formed by juxtaposing the subject and predicate.
 - Called verbless or nominative clauses
 - If subject is a noun, it stands at beginning of the clause.
-- If subjecf is a pronoun, it stands at the end of the clause.
+- If subject is a pronoun, it stands at the end of the clause.
 - Tense is determined by context.

 *amātum ina ālim* "The maidservants are/were/will be in the town."